John Lewis Partnership: 1920s

 The early 1920s were not successful for Peter Jones.
 Dividends on preference shares, many of which were held by employees, were not paid.
 In 1924, there was a reconciliation between John Lewis and Spedan Lewis.
 Trade at Oxford Street had fared better, and John Lewis made a cash injection into the Sloane Square business.

-In 1925, Spedan Lewis devised the slogan 'never knowingly undersold' at Peter Jones.
+In 1925, Spedan Lewis devised the slogan "never knowingly undersold" at Peter Jones.
 Intended mainly as a control on sourcing merchandise, it also meant that customers could shop knowing that they were not paying more at Peter Jones than they could buy identical goods for at other stores.
-This principle, which was refined several times, most notably to exclude retailers who trade only online and to include extended insurance and delivery charges when comparing prices, was honoured up until the August of 2022, when it was replaced with a general commitment to providing competite value on their own label merchandise.
+This principle, which was refined several times, most notably to exclude retailers who trade only online and to include extended insurance and delivery charges when comparing prices, was honoured until August 2022, when it was replaced with a general commitment to providing competitive value on their own-label merchandise.
+In 2024, the slogan returned and the customer price promise was refined once more.

-By 1926, Lewis senior was 90, Spedan was impatient to gain control of John Lewis, Oxford Street so that he could implement his radical ideas there, and Oswald again wanted out.
+By 1926, Lewis senior was 90, Spedan was impatient to gain control of John Lewis in Oxford Street so that he could implement his radical ideas there, and Oswald again wanted out.
 Without telling their father, Spedan took out a bank loan and bought out Oswald's inheritance.
 After going around the world, Oswald embarked on a political career, becoming Conservative Party MP for Colchester in 1929, and holding the seat until 1945.
 Spedan Lewis became the sole owner in the Oxford Street business after John Lewis died aged 92 in 1928.

 In 1929, Spedan Lewis signed a deed of settlement, which transferred shares in John Lewis & Co.
 Limited and Peter Jones Limited to trustees.
 The profits of the combined business would be distributed to its employees, either as cash or as fixed-interest stock in the new company: John Lewis Partnership Limited.

 1930s expansion

-In 1933, JLP started acquiring other retail businesses, buying Jessop & Son of Nottingham, and Lance & Lance of Weston-super-Mare.
+In 1933, John Lewis started acquiring other retail businesses, buying Jessop & Son of Nottingham, and Lance & Lance of Weston-super-Mare.
 In 1934, it acquired Knight & Lee in Southsea, and Tyrrell & Green in Southampton.
-It also started rebuilding Peter Jones to modern design.
-In 1937, it bought Waitrose Limited, which operated ten counter-service grocery shops in London and the home counties.
+It also started rebuilding Peter Jones to a modern design.
+In 1937, it bought Waitrose, which operated ten counter-service grocery shops in London and the home counties.